September 22, 2020,

 Hello Residents, Staff and Families:

-We are all experiencing feelings of stress, anxiety and uncertainty as the coronavirus pandemic spreads in our communities, around the country, and the world.
+This page is to provide updates regarding the current status of the presence of COVID-19 in our facility.
 The well-being and safety of our patients and staff is our top priority.
-To help provide reassurance, I would like to give you an update:
+To help provide reassurance, I would like to share with you the following:

-We thankfully have 59 Patients and 21 staff members who have Recovered from Covid-19!!
+We thankfully have 62 Patients and 24 staff members who have recovered from Covid-19!!

-Since the beginning of the Covid-19 pandemic, we have a cumulative total # of 97 positive Covid-19 cases 71 Residents 27 staff with 1 new case in the past 72 hours.
+Since the beginning of the Covid-19 pandemic, we have had a total of 71 Residents and 27 staff test positive.

-We are conducting weekly testing of the residents and staff at the direction of the NJ DOH
+We are conducting weekly testing of all staff at the direction of the NJ DOH.

 In addition, some of the mitigation actions being taken to prevent further spread are the implementation of separate areas for those residents diagnosed positive for Covid-19, residents with Covid-19 symptoms, and residents with no symptoms and a negative Covid-19 diagnosis.
 We continuously monitor residents for signs and symptoms, and will contact you if your loved one is suspected or diagnosed with COVID-19.
 In addition to these precautions put into place, we are providing on-going training to all employees on infectious disease control measures, we have a supply of PPE, we are screening and taking temperatures on EVERY person coming in and out of the facility, and are strictly adhering to guidance from local, state, and federal agencies.

-We understand that you are concerned about your loved one, but it is crucial that we continue to restrict visitation to reduce the spread of this virus.
-We also understand that connecting with family members is incredibly important to our residents.
+We understand that connecting with family members is incredibly important to our residents.
 Family members are encouraged to connect with their loved ones through video chat, calling, texting, or other social media formats.
 If you would like to schedule a video chat with a resident, please send an email to email@example.com or contact the facility at 732-905-0700 and ask to speak with the Activities Director.
+Alternatively, you can now schedule an outdoor visitation in accordance to the Department of Health Guidelines.

 General Information about Covid-19: The virus that causes Covid-19 is thought to spread mainly from person to person, between people who are in close contact with one another (within 6 feet) through respiratory droplets when an infected person coughs or sneezes.
 It may be possible that a person can get Covid-19 by touching a surface or object that has the virus on it and then touching his or her own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus is spread.
 For additional information and resources related to Covid-19, please visit Centers for Disease Control and Prevention (CDC) website or https://www.coronavirus.in.gov/.